SaifuddinKhan/Calculator-JS/README.md

 # Calculator-JS

 Tip calculator for JS made according to guidelines with a test cases doc.
-(Grapecity internship)
+(Grapecity assignment)

 Author:Saifuddin Khan